openfaas/faas/CONTRIBUTING.md

 commit automatically with `git commit -s`.

 * Please sign your commits with `git commit -s` so that commits are traceable.

+If you forgot to sign your work and want to fix that, see the following guide: [Git: Rewriting History](https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History)